Walk the Border ACT

 - Start at Mulligans Flat and travel in an anti-clockwise direction around the 306 km ACT border

 - Join for the whole 20 day walk, a couple of days or even just one day.

 - The walk involves many easily accessible sections suitable for a wide range of participants.

 Become a Border Walker

-Join for a part day, a full day, or over a number of days.
-The specific stages and a description of them are in the Walk Schedule.
+Join for a part day, a full day, or a number of days.
+Find more information about the stages in the Walk Schedule.

 Sponsor a Border Walker

 If you can’t join Rod on Walk the Border, you can support the Conservation Council by sponsoring a walker.

 Walk in the footsteps of three surveyor teams who surveyed the ACT border for over five years.